alezmaxi/tokenraze/README.md

 See it: https://www.tokenraze.com/

-Tokenraze reduces general expensive token consumption up to 60% for coding tasks using cheapers model for prompt compression and output decompression with minimal/zero quality loss.
+Tokenraze reduces general expensive token consumption up to 60% for general tasks using cheapers model for prompt compression and output decompression with minimal/zero quality loss.

 This, combined with recent RAG techniques provides a really efficient interface for many token intensive tasks.